 The Life story was unavoidably gory.
 ER staff toiled on floors slick with blood and discarded Latex gloves.
 Their blood-drenched paper booties left tracks on the tiles outside the 12-bay emergency room.
 By the end of their shift, surgeons’ socks tended to be soaked by blood that had penetrated their shoes.
 When the story was published, the photographs themselves seemed drenched in blood.

-Essentially a triage center akin to a field hospital in a war zone, the shock trauma unit made for riveting life and death drama, even if covering the story left me with a year’s worth of PTSD.
+Essentially a triage center akin to a field hospital in a war zone, the shock trauma unit made for riveting life and death drama, even if covering the story left me with month's worth of PTSD.
 Soon after, a documentary, then a feature movie and more recently a mini-series were made about the Baltimore center.